sandeepthukral/qa-assignment-fundamentals/README.md

   `npm install`
 - Install the Chromium browser \
   `npx playwright install chromium`
+- If the operating system complains that not all dependencies have been installed, it will ask you to run this command.
+Please run this command
+`npx playwright install-deps`

 ## Run

 Run the tests using the following command

 `npm test`

+The configuration is set to run the tests in headed mode which is good for debugging and for a demo.
+This needs to be changed if running in a CI environment to run headless.

 ## Details